-- The progress of all pupils is closely monitored and assessed regularly and a range of support is closely matched to the needs of individual pupils. - The School prides itself on its high quality teaching. - Lessons are differentiated where necessary to match children's needs. - Children are set by ability in Maths (from Year 4 8) and English (from Year 5 to 8). - Appropriate deployment of Learning Support staff within the classroom and outside the classroom where appropriate. - Intervention groups for targeted pupils (e.g. Chilled at Chesham, Focus/Star Group, Move-to-Learn, handwriting intervention and spelling interventions). - Personalised targets on pupil Learning Plans. - Relevant information about a child's needs and barriers to learning recorded on class/form provision maps. - Specialist equipment such as exam reader pens and laptops for children with dyslexia, special cushions for children with sensory issues, a variety of writing resources for children with dyspraxia/developmental disorders or dysgraphia. - Regular guidance from external specialists.
+- The progress of all pupils is closely monitored and assessed regularly and a range of support is closely matched to the needs of individual pupils. - The School prides itself on its high quality teaching. - Lessons are differentiated where necessary to match children's needs. - Children are set by ability in Maths (from Year 4 8) and English (from Year 5 to 8). - Appropriate deployment of Learning Support staff within the classroom and outside the classroom where appropriate. - Intervention groups for targeted pupils (eg Talk About, Move-to-Learn, maths intervention and spelling interventions). - Personalised targets on pupil Learning Plans. - Relevant information about a child's needs and barriers to learning recorded the Inclusion register. - Specialist equipment available, such as exam reader pens and laptops for children with dyslexia, special cushions for children with sensory issues, a variety of writing resources for children with dyspraxia/developmental disorders or dysgraphia. - Regular guidance from external specialists.